bednar85/star-wars-planets/README.md

-# Star Wars Planets Organizer
+# Star Wars Planets Finder

 _based on the data from [Wikipedia](https://en.wikipedia.org/wiki/List_of_Star_Wars_planets_and_moons)_